• VA Loans

 OK, we all agree that’s great.
 But you’ve been looking around, and see nothing available that suits your needs in your price range.
 A few older houses had potential, but they need work to make them into a comfortable new home.
 You don’t have much cash available upfront.
-Well, that is where the VA renovation loan comes in.
+Well, that is where VA renovation loans in.

 Several years ago, the Veterans Benefits Administration began receiving lots of questions about renovation loans and inquiries about loan options geared toward alterations and repairs.
 The houses in the United States are not getting any younger, and older houses still outnumber the amount of new construction on the market today.
 In most cases these older homes are often in need of a facelift.
-You may find the perfect house only to see that it’s listed by the owner as “Cash or conventional financing only”.
-This does not allow you to use your VA loan benefits.
-Luckily in 2018, the VA came up with this loan type to address the problem.
+In the past the traditional VA loan would not cover these improvements and many borrowers would have to get a supplemental loan to do these types of home improvements.
+Luckily in 2018 the VA rehab loan was born.
+The VA renovation loan addressed many of these problems that homeowners were having.

-So how does this help you?
-The high-level answer is that with a VA renovation loan (sometimes also known as a VA Rehabilitation Loan, or a VA Rehab Loan), you are able to borrow not only the price of the home but also extra money for any improvements, repairs or alterations needed to improve the house and make it livable.
+So how do these VA loans help you?
+The high-level answer is that with a VA renovation loan (Also known as the VA Rehabilitation Loan, or a VA Rehab Loan), you are able to borrow not only the price of the home but also extra money for any improvements, repairs or alterations needed to improve the house and make it livable.
 And the best part?
-It’s still only a single mortgage, so you only have to deal with one payment.
+It’s still only a single mortgage, so you only have to deal with one VA loan payment.
 It incorporates the improvements right into the value of the home.
 Work is then able to start after you close on the loan.
 This is a fantastic option if you want to use your VA earned benefit to purchase or refinance a home that needs a little TLC.

 It’s important to note that renovation loans are not used to remodel your entire home or to make major renovations.
 The purpose of this benefit is to ensure your new home meets the standard for VA financing.
 You can find these standards listed in detail as part of VA Pamphlet 26-7, Chapter 12.
 In short, the house must meet all current building codes, Federal regulations and HUD requirements.
 So, it can not be used to put in a swimming pools, an outdoor Jacuzzi, or even something major such as a septic system.
 But you can repair that leaky roof, replace worn floors, fix a cracked foundation or install energy-efficient upgrades.